Building and Fire Code Adoption Process

 State Building, Fire Safety and Fire Prevention Codes Update

-The next state building, fire safety and fire prevention codes are expected to go into effect in the fall of 2025.
+The next state building, fire safety and fire prevention codes are expected to go into effect in early 2026.

 The new Connecticut state codes that will be in effect will be the: